-- construct the current position by imagining different move orders
+- Constructint the current position by imagining different move orders

-Local positional judgement is a collection of tools for assessing values of influence or both territory and influence on a local scale.
-Possible tools are
+Local positional judgement involves assessing the value of influence or possibly territory on a local scale.
+Some tools for this are:

-- estimate of the miai value of an early corner move
+- Estimates of the miai value of early corner moves

-- assessing influence and thickness by means of their formal definitions relying on n-connection, n-alive, n-territory.
+- Assessing influence and thickness by means of some formal definitions of these such as Robert Jasiek’s terms n-connection, n-alive and n-territory.

-Global positional judgement combines other, more specific judgement methods to assess current territory, 1-territory, outside thickness and influence, mobility, strategic choices and options.
-Ideally global positional judgement is applied for the whole board but a locally restricted application is also possible (this is not to be confused with 'local positional judgement' though).
+Global positional judgement combines other, more specific methods to assess current territory, 1-territory (i.e. that can be made with a single move), outside thickness and influence, mobility, strategic choices and options.
+Ideally, global positional judgement is applied to the whole board but a locally restricted application is also possible; this should not be confused with 'local positional judgement'.

 Mobility and usefulness can be assessed by these values:

-- An 'unrest level' is calculated for every local region to assess whether local groups are stable and playing elsewhere is possible.
+- An 'unrest level' may be calculated for every local region to assess whether local groups are stable and playing elsewhere is possible.